 Once I was allowed to apply, I went into the room.
-About 5 stations with a chair, a camera, fingerprint pad, and a customs official.
+There were about 5 stations with a chair, a camera, fingerprint pad, and a customs official.
 I sat down and gave them my passport.
 I thought I would also need to show them my work permit but they didn’t need it.

 After filling out some information for me, they printed out a form.
 I just had to sign it – no need to enter any data (it was already there).

 Once signing the paper, they took my photo.
-Then I had to get both my right and left thumb scanned in.
+Then I had to get both my right and left thumbprint scanned in.